Little Prynter

 For the EPSON TM-T20III, you can get the CUPS driver from here.
 It's not specific to the printer I've been using, so you can try with other printers.

+With that, you can try out your printer and print normal text, images or pdf documents for example.
 For the Adafruit printer, start by following the guide here to install the CUPS software needed to print images.
 If you want, you can install it via the command line, following this guide.

 You can also get some information from here and here if you're stuck.